 If an additional receiver does not provide sufficient cooling of the air to remove the water to a level satisfactory for your plant, you may need some compressed air cooling technology such as an aftercooler, a desiccant dryer or a refrigerant dryer.

-These items can get you into some serious additional real estate around the compressor, so keep your options open in terms of how big your compressor room needs to be.
+These items can get you into some serious additional real estate around the compressor and should be in the compressor room too, so keep your options open in terms of how big your compressor room needs to be.

 When it comes to compressor location, if your plant real estate allows, a bigger compressor room is always better than a confined one.